Post: How to Find and Engage Passive Candidates with AI: A Step-by-Step System

 Content Signals

-• Publication of work that demonstrates expertise directly relevant to your open role
+• Publication of work demonstrating expertise directly relevant to your open role

 • Public commentary on problems your organization is positioned to solve

-• Interest expressed in adjacent topics that suggest readiness for a scope change
+• Interest expressed in adjacent topics suggesting readiness for a scope change

-Based on our testing: Teams that skip the signal mapping step and go straight to AI tooling almost always over-index on volume — they generate enormous lists of nominally “qualified” profiles with no predictive filter for who will actually respond.
+Teams that skip signal mapping and go straight to AI tooling over-index on volume.
+They generate enormous lists of nominally qualified profiles with no predictive filter for who will actually respond.
 The signal map is what separates a sourcing list from a sourcing pipeline.
+Every passive sourcing engagement we run starts here — not with the tool selection.

 Step 2 — Build the Structured Data Ingestion Layer